Australia's Afterpay settles with California regulator for loans issued without licence

 The company will pay A$1.5 million ($916,350), of which $905,000 will go to about 640,000 consumers in California who paid late fees and the rest will be administrative fees.

-The settlement is for loans issued without a California financing law licence.
-It was granted to Afterpay in November last year.
+The settlement is for loans issued before Afterpay had a California financing law licence.
+It was granted a licence in November last year.

 The increasingly popular buy-now-pay-later space has been facing increased regulatory scrutiny, and Afterpay, considered by many as the sector's bellwether, has faced the brunt of it back home in Australia too.